Programmer's Day

 Programmer's Day, also known as the Day of the Programmer and occasionally as Day 2^8, is an international professional day that is celebrated on the 256th (hexadecimal 100th, or the 2^{8}th) day of each year.
 This is September 13 in common years and September 12 in leap years.

 The number 256 (2^{8}) was chosen because it is the number of distinct values that can be represented with a byte, a value well known to programmers.
 256 is also the highest power of two that is less than 365 and 366, the number of days in a common year and leap year respectively.

 History

 As early as 2002, this particular day was proposed by Valentin Balt and Michael Cherviakov (aka htonus), employees of Parallel Technologies (a software company), who tried to gather signatures for a petition to the government of Russia to recognize the day as the official Day of the Programmer.

-On July 24, 2009, the Ministry of Communications and Mass Media (Russia) issued a draft of an executive order on a new public holiday, the Day of the Programmer.

-On September 11, 2009, President of Russia Dmitry Medvedev signed the decree.
+On July 24, 2009, the Ministry of Communications and Mass Media of Russia issued a draft of an executive order on a new public holiday, the Day of the Programmer.
+On September 11, Russian president Dmitry Medvedev signed the decree.